cttynul/styx/README.md

 * **Tracking Assets & Vulnerabilities**: Who said tracking was boring?
 We make it sexy.
 * **Real-time KPI Calculation**: Instantly discover how many servers are sieves and how many are fortresses.
 * **SLA at a Glance**: Are you behind on patching?
 The app might make you feel a little guilty, but with precise data!
-* **Flexible Data Sources**: Whether you're a CSV fanatic, an SQL-addicted dev, or a MongoDB guru, we've got your back.
-Just a tiny tweak in `config.yml` and you're good to go!
+* **Unflexible Data Sources**: Only CSVs baby, but you already have a nice super premium security scan software that can easly export everything in a CSV.

 ## 🛠️ What You Need to Get This Thing Running (It's Not Magic, It's Tech!)